Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Discussion

 \section{Discussion}

-In this work we have introduced a new method for measuring the density, grain size, and black carbon content of a snowpack using non-invasive, time-domain diffuse optical measurements.
-We have presented a model for the time-domain optical response of a snowpack that was adapted from the biomedical optics literature.
-Our model was obtained by solving the photon diffusion equation---an approximation to the radiative transfer equation that accurately describes the propagation of light in highly scattering media.
-We used a Mie scattering model to relate the parameters of our photon diffusion model to snowpack density, grain size, and black carbon concentration, and we developed an algorithm to retrieve these properties from time-domain optical measurements collected at two wavelengths.
+In this work we have introduced a new method for measuring the density, grain size, and black carbon content of a dry snowpack using non-invasive, time-domain diffuse optical measurements.
+We have presented a model for the time-domain optical response of a snowpack that was adapted from the biomedical optics literature \citep{kienle1997, haskell1994}.
+Our model was obtained by solving the photon diffusion equation---an approximation to the radiative transfer equation that accurately describes the propagation of light in highly scattering media \citep{welch95}.
+We used a geometric scattering model to relate the parameters of our photon diffusion model to dry snowpack density, grain size, and black carbon concentration.
+Our scattering model was derived from a well-known snow-optics model \citep{kokh2004}, but extended to account for the effective speed of light within snow, as well as the mixing state of black carbon.
+We then developed an algorithm to retrieve the snowpack properties from time-domain optical measurements collected at two wavelengths.

 We were able to validate our method in a series of proof-of-principle experiments in which we measured the properties of real snow samples using a photon-counting lidar system.
 The results of these experiments are encouraging.
 We see a clear, nearly linear correlation between the snowpack densities estimated by our method, and ground truth.
-When the LAPs in the snow were known to be black carbon particles, we observed a nearly one-to-one correlation between the black carbon mixing ratios estimated using our method, and those measured using a single-particle soot photometer.
-A correlation was also found between the grain sizes measured by our method and those determined from micro-CT images---although this correlation was not as strong.
+When the LAPs in the snow were known to be black carbon particles, we observed a nearly one-to-one correlation between the black carbon mass mixing ratios estimated using our method, and those measured using a single-particle soot photometer \citep{schwarz2006}.
+A nearly one-to-one correlation was also found between the grain sizes measured by our method and those determined from micro-CT images---although this correlation was not as strong.
 Our goal in this work was to obtain proof-of-principle results.
 More experiments are required to comprehensively assess our method's accuracy, biases, and failure modes.